Sting (film): Production

-Principal photography took place in Australia and wrapped in February 2023.
+Principal photography took place in Sydney and wrapped in February 2023.

 Release

 Sting was released on April 12, 2024, in the United States by Well Go USA Entertainment.

 The film was released in New Zealand on 16 May 2024, the United Kingdom on 31 May 2024, Germany on 20 June 2024 and Australia on 18 July 2024.

 Reception

 Box office

 Sting grossed $825,797 from 975 cinemas during its opening weekend in North America (United States, Canada and Puerto Rico).

-As of 19 October 2024, the film made $2,474,742 worldwide, with its release in North America accounting for almost 50% of that and with its international revenue at $1,350,232.
+The film made $2.5 million worldwide, with its release in North America accounting for almost 50% of that and with its international revenue at $1.4 million.

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 57 out of 100, based on 16 critics, indicating "mixed or average" reviews.

 Meagan Navarro of Bloody Disgusting gave it a score of 3/5, writing, "Thanks to Browne's bold performance and an emphasis on practical creature effects, Sting works as an entertaining throwback creature feature."
 Bill Goodykoontz of The Arizona Republic also gave it 3/5 stars, calling it "a solid if unspectacular entry into the eww-gross-spiders category...
 But when it tries to wedge in some version of Meaningful Family Drama, it loses its way a little bit."
 Variety's Owen Gleiberman said the film was "a blithe apartment-house riff on Alien crossed with elements of The Shining".
 He concluded, "Sting is never more than a cheeseball trifle, but at least the film knows it."

 IndieWire's David Ehrlich gave the film a C grade, writing, "There's decent fun to be had in this crafty and contained Aussie skin-crawler... but Sting is a bit too small for its massive alien spider to maneuver itself in unexpected ways, and the tender human story that Roache-Turner weaves around her lacks the bite it needs to melt your heart or liquify any of your other organs."
 Simon Abrams of RogerEbert.com gave it 2/4 stars, writing, "The makers of Sting... have obviously seen a lot of genre movies, but that cinephilia doesn't translate into good cheap thrills or crowd-pleasing adventure drama."